Salvador, Brazil: A complete travel guide with the top things to do

 Don’t know what to do in Itapuã beach in Salvador?
 Visit the memorial of Vinicius de Moraes, located in the house where he lived with the Bahian actress Gessy Gesse at the beginning of the ’70s.

-The memorial can be accessed through Casa Di Vina Restaurant.
+The memorial can be accessed through the Casa Di Vina Restaurant.
 It contains a collection full of photos and objects of the poet and his wife, besides the paintings that tell stories and curiosities of the period in which they lived there.

 Ticket: Free